-Writing values into memory locations is the fundamental mechanism of imperative languages such as Pascal or C.
+Writing values into memory locations is the fundamental mechanism of imperative languages such as C/C++.

-Mutable structures are required to implement many efficient algorithms.
-They are also very convenient to represent the current state of a state machine.
+- Mutable structures are required to implement many efficient algorithms. - They are also very convenient to represent the current state of a state machine.

 Basic Examples